Zillion01/jpfaq/Documentation/ChangeLog/Index.rst

 ChangeLog
 =========
+12.5.1
+"""""
+#.
+Bug fix.
+Added setSchemaOrgOnHtmlTagPages constant see documentation.
+This allows to choose the page uid's where the Schema.org/FAQPage is set as an HTML attribute.
+This was a bug because it set on all pages before the HTML tag.
+It is not ideal, but unfortunately there is no easy way to set the html tag attributes based on the content of the page.

 12.5.0
 """""
 #.
 Use null coalescence for undefined array indices, for if not all settings are set.
 (Michiel Roos)